Blackmail (2018 film): Plot

-Next morning, police arrive and interrogates everyone in the office.
-Anand knowing that Dev met Prabha last night, blackmails Dev.
-On interrogation Dev reveals that Anand liked Prabha.
+The next morning, police arrive and interrogate everyone in the office.
+Anand threatens Dev that he will reveal everything to the police because he believes that Dev has killed Prabha.
+Upon interrogation, Dev reveals to the police that Anand liked Prabha.
 Dev convinces Anand to hide the truth from the police.
 Using Anand's car Dev purchases the same bag he used last night and hides it in Anand's car, following which the police arrest Anand.
-Anand panics and reveals everything about Dev to the police.
+Anand panics and reveals everything about Dev to the police but they don't believe him entirely.
 Meanwhile, Chawla calls Dev telling him he knows about his ruse.

-The police then interrogates Dev about his blackmail activities.
-Dolly follows Ranjit and sees him together with Reena in cinema hall.
-Anand comes out of police custody and fights with Dev, but Dev calms him down, claiming he has a master plan to gain lakhs of money.
-Dev meets Chawla who starts blackmailing him too to remain silent.
-Back at home Dolly tries to kill Ranjit, and as they fight Ranjit shoots her dead.
+The police then interrogate Dev.
+Dolly follows Ranjit and sees him together with Reena in the cinema hall.
+Anand comes out of police custody and fights with Dev, but Dev calms him down with the greed of money.
+Dev meets Chawla who starts blackmailing him for money.
+When Ranjit comes back home, Dolly tries to kill him, and as they fight Ranjit shoots her dead.
 Aghast, he hides her body.
-Dev blaikmails Ranjit (to pay Chawla), warning he would tell Dolly's dad.
-Ranjit asks Reena for more money, and Reena then asks Dev for money claiming that its for her father's surgery, which he refuses saying he doesn't have.
+Dev blackmails Ranjit (to pay Chawla), warning he will reveal the affair to Dolly's father.
+Ranjit asks Reena for more money, and Reena asks Dev for money, but this time Dev refuses.

-Dev calls Reena's parents to find out she has been lying.
-So Dev follows her, watching her sell her own jewelry and then dropping the cash in the dustbin at a Mall.
-Dev tries to take it out, but Ranjit comes over there first and takes the money.
+Dev tries to find out if Reena is lying to him about her father's treatment.
+Dev follows her, watching her sell her jewelry, and drops the cash in the dustbin at a Mall.
+Dev tries to take it out, but Ranjit reaches there first and takes the money.
 Dev takes pictures of Ranjit taking the money.
-Ranjit hides the money in the dustbin and waits there himself to catch the blackmailer.
+Ranjit hides the money in the dustbin and waits there to catch the blackmailer.
 Dev bribes a security guard to take out that money.
 Ranjit tries to catch the guard, as Dev collects the money and then later gives it to Chawla.
-He then asks Chawla to call Ranjit and tell him that the blackmailer is Anand.
+Dev then asks Chawla to call Ranjit and tell him that the blackmailer is Anand.
 Furious, Ranjit kills Anand.
 Dev sends the pictures of Ranjit taking money to Reena.
-Meanwhile, Dolly's parents find out Ranjit murdered their daughter and call the police.
+Meanwhile, Dolly's parents call the police as they find out that Ranjit has murdered their daughter.

-Back at home, heart broken Reena deletes Ranjit's contact from her phone and messages Dev asking when he will come home.
-Dev finally wins the pacman game he was losing at first and deletes Reena's contact, walking out of the office.
+Back at home, heartbroken Reena deletes Ranjit's contact from her phone and messages Dev asking when he will come home.
+Dev deletes Reena's contact and walks out of the office.

-Mid credits scene reveals that Dev sabotaged his boss's water plan and a song plays showing Dev and Reena's wedding 7 years prior.
+A mid-credits scene reveals that the plan to shut off the city's water supply succeeded.
+This resulted in skyrocketing bottled water sales - exactly the opposite of what his boss wanted.
+A song plays showing Dev and Reena's wedding 7 years prior.